What is Pericardiocentesis?

-Several pericardiocentesis procedures may be performed on a patient with recurrent pericardial effusions.
-A chest X-ray and echocardiography can be used to detect recurring pericardial effusions, but they lack sensitivity to detect pericardial tumors.
+A patient with recurrent pericardial effusions may receive several pericardiocentesis procedures.
+A chest X-ray and echocardiography can be used to detect recurring pericardial effusions.

-CT scans are sometimes capable of detecting pericardial mesothelioma tumors, though they frequently fail to detect diffuse mesothelioma tumors, which grow in a diffused pattern throughout the pericardium rather than as a solid mass.
+CT scans are sometimes capable of detecting pericardial mesothelioma tumors.
+They often fail to detect diffuse mesothelioma tumors.
+They grow in a diffused pattern throughout the pericardium rather than as a solid mass.

 Diagnostic testing of the fluid extracted — called effusion cytology — is commonly performed after each procedure.
 Doctors continue using pericardiocentesis for diagnostic purposes.
-However, the procedure is diagnostic in only 25 percent of pericardial mesothelioma cases, according to a 2016 study from Hindawi’s Case Reports in Medicine.
+However, the procedure is diagnostic in only 25% of pericardial mesothelioma cases, according to a 2016 study from Hindawi’s Case Reports in Medicine.

-Pericardial mesothelioma is rare and difficult to diagnose, and pericardial fluid doesn’t usually contain malignant cells when mesothelioma is present.
+Pericardial mesothelioma is rare and difficult to diagnose.
+Pericardial fluid does not usually contain malignant cells when mesothelioma is present.